 Veganuary Countries

 The Veganuary website inspires people to “Join the Plant-Based Revolution” every January (and beyond).
-Over 2.5 million people have tried veganism since 2014 with their support.
+Over 25.8 million people have tried veganism in 2025 with their support.
 Their mission?
-To have a vegan world and, you can also check out the list of the most Vegetarian Countries leading the way to sustainable & healthy eating.
+To have a vegan world, you can also check out the list of the most Vegetarian Countries leading the way to sustainable & healthy eating.

 There are no exact numbers for how many animals a vegan saves, but even if it saves one a month, it’s so worth it.

-In a Single Month, a Minimum of 1,610 New Vegan Products Were Launched Globally.
+In a Single Month, a Minimum of 1,480 New Vegan Products and Menu Items Were Launched Globally.
 (Veganuary)

 I’ll admit, fewer people look at me like I’m a circus freak now when I say I’m a vegetarian.
 People are open to learning about ways to go meatless via traditional and social media.